Microfinance: A Ladder Out of Poverty

 Posted in News Story

 July 28, 2014—Growing up in the small Oregon town of Cornelius wasn’t easy for Juan Gonzalez (C’15).
 His mother was often unemployed.
 His father worked as a landscaper and barely made ends meet.

 “Much of my childhood was spent helping my father and watching him struggle with his small business,” Gonzalez said.

-So when it came time to picking a college, Gonzalez wanted to get as far away from Cornelius as possible.
+So when it came time to pick a college, Gonzalez wanted to get as far away from Cornelius as possible.
 Washington, DC, seemed distant enough.
 But going far away ultimately brought Gonzalez back to the issues he struggled with as a child.

-“At Georgetown I realized I was passionate about poverty and wage issues because of the experiences I had growing up,” he said.
+“At Georgetown, I realized I was passionate about poverty and wage issues because of the experiences I had growing up,” he said.

 During his time at Georgetown, the economics and government double major felt inspired to tackle these big problems.
 That’s how in the spring semester of 2014 he ended up in Pune, India—7,000 miles from his Oregon home.